bilalrajput09/bilalrajput09/README.md

 # Hey There! 👋
-**I'm Bilal Ahmed (he/they)** - I'm a fullstack developer, designer, moderator, and Microverse graduate.
+**I'm Bilal Ahmed** - I'm a fullstack developer, designer, moderator, and Microverse graduate.
 I work on random projects in my free time, a lot involving Discord!
 <br>
 <hr>